retentioneering/retentioneering-tools/docs/_build/html/_sources/clustering.rst.txt

 .. image:: _static/clustering/clustering_2.svg

-In example above we can see that clusters 4 and 5 have relatively high conversion rates to purchase comparing to other clusters (CR: 'payment_done').
-Interestingly, cluster 0 has very high conversion to visit 'cart' (same as clusters 4 and 5) but don't have any conversions to 'payment_done'.
-This must be cluster of users who reach the cart but get lost somewhere between cart and payment_done.
-This way we can immediately start buiding our intuition about resulting clusters.
+In example above we can see that clusters 4 and 5 have relatively high conversion rates to purchase compared to other clusters (CR: ‘payment_done’).
+Interestingly, cluster 0 has very high conversion to visit ‘cart’ (same as clusters 4 and 5) but don’t have any conversions to ‘payment_done’.
+This must be a cluster of users who reach the cart but get lost somewhere between cart and payment_done.
+This way we can immediately start building our intuition about resulting clusters.

 Exploring individual clusters
 =============================

-After clusterization is done we can explore individual clusters using full arsenal of retentioneering tools.
+After clusterization is done we can explore individual clusters using a full arsenal of retentioneering tools.
 Function filter_cluster can be used to isolate individual dataset for a given cluster number or list of clusters:

 .. code:: ipython3

     clus_0 = data.rete.filter_cluster(0)

-now, clus_0 is regular pandas dataframe containig only users from cluster 0.
+Now, clus_0 is a regular pandas dataframe containing only users from cluster 0.
 Since it is regular pandas dataframe we can directly apply rete tools such as plot_graph or step_matrix to explore it:

 .. code:: ipython3